TuringLang/Bijectors.jl/docs/src/advi.md

 ## Multivariate ADVI example

 We can also do _multivariate_ ADVI using the `Stacked` bijector.
-`Stacked` gives us a way to combine univariate and/or multivariate bijectors into a singe multivariate bijector.
+`Stacked` gives us a way to combine univariate and/or multivariate bijectors into a single multivariate bijector.
 Say you have a vector `x` of length 2 and you want to transform the first entry using `Exp` and the second entry using `Log`.
 `Stacked` gives you an easy and efficient way of representing such a bijector.